2018 Puebla helicopter crash: Investigation

-The investigation of the crash was conducted by Mexican authorities from the Dirección General de Aeronáutica Civil and the office of the federal Attorney General.
+The investigation of the crash was conducted by Mexican authorities from the Dirección General de Aeronáutica Civil and the office of the federal attorney general.
 They were assisted by representatives from Agusta and Pratt and Whitney, which manufactured the helicopter's engines.

 Mexico had sought the aid of the United States National Transportation Safety Board; while the NTSB initially stated it could not support the investigation due to the ongoing government shutdown, an exception was made to allow the NTSB to support the investigation alongside investigators from the Transportation Safety Board of Canada.

-The report concluded on March 27, 2020, that the helicopter “should not have flown” because of a preexisting problem with a stability system on the helicopter that both the operator and the maintenance crew knew about.
+The final report concluded on March 27, 2020, that the helicopter “should not have flown” because of a preexisting problem with a stability system on the helicopter that both the operator and the maintenance crew knew about.
 One piece was found to have two loose screws inside.
 Investigators found no objects that had collided with the aircraft and no pieces of the aircraft that had fallen off it prior to the crash.
 The government suspended the helicopter company and the company responsible for maintenance; the case has been turned over to prosecutors.

 On 25 December 2020, Mexican authorities announced they had detained four people in connection with the helicopter crash.
 The four worked at Rotor Flight Services - a company that had a role in the functioning of the helicopter.